Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 Where Can You Get a Domain?

-Many host companies are willing to include a single domain renewal in the cost of a monthly or annual hosting plan.
+Many host companies are willing to include a single domain name renewal in the cost of a monthly or annual hosting plan.

 If you already have a web hosting service, or you want to manage your domains separately from your web host, you can work with a registrar, such as NameCheap to register and renew all your domains in one central location.